 Last week a report was published showing that hospitals in the UK have one of the worst records in the western world for leaving surgical instruments in patients after surgery.

-After conducting international research for the report, the shocking findings highlighted that in the year 2014/15 alone, 102 cases were reported in England.
+After conducting international research for the report, the shocking findings highlighted that in the year 2014/15 alone, 102 cases of retained foreign objects were reported in England.

 A spokesman for NHS England said: